Controlled Comparison of Machine Learning Models for Fault Classification and Localization in Power System Protection: Methodology

-This work addresses two key tasks in power system protection using \ac{ml}: \ac{fc} and \ac{fl}.
-Both rely on a common input representation, where three-phase voltage and current signals \(X_{PR}\) from all eight \acp{pr} are concatenated into a multivariate time series.
-These signals are segmented into overlapping sliding windows of varying length (Tab.~\ref{tab:window_length_overview}), and the resulting dimensionality depends on the chosen window size.
+Both tasks rely on a common input representation, where three-phase voltage and current signals \(X_{PR}\) from all eight \acp{pr} are concatenated into a multivariate time series, segmented into overlapping sliding windows of varying length (Table~\ref{tab:window_length_overview}).

 The \ac{fc} task is formulated as a multi-class classification problem.
 Each input window receives a label